Rethinking Quantum Repeaters: Balancing Scalability, Feasibility, and Interoperability: Performance analysis

 and its expected value can be shown to be:

 Now that the waiting times \(\ithgentime{j}\) are calculated, we can compute the decoherence suffered in the communication qubits during the logical entanglement generation.
-Specifically, we have that the depolarizing noise acting on a Werner state reduces the state's fidelity but does not change the shape of its probabilistic distribution, i.e., it remains a Werner state.
-Therefore, we can simply describe each state \(\ithgenstate{j}\), which we define as the \(j\)-th Werner state distributed by the LLEG procedure, from its fidelity \(\ithfidelity{j}\), computed as:
+We use the fact that the depolarizing noise acting on a Werner state returns another Werner state with reduced fidelity.
+Therefore, we can simply describe each state \(\ithgenstate{j}\), which we define as the \(j\)-th Werner state distributed by the LLEG procedure, using its fidelity \(\ithfidelity{j}\), as follows:

 for \(j = 1,\ldots,\codesize\).

 Finally, we can now describe the initial state in \cref{eq:recursive_state}, \(\stateafterencoding\), as

 where \(\qoperation{\labelencoding}\) represents the encoding operation and \(\qstatedm_{\ket{\logicalplus}}\) represents the imperfectly prepared state \(\ket{\logicalplus}\).
 Both of these are described in detail in \cref{sec:analysis_diagonal}.
 Putting everything together, we can finally calculate \(\stateendtoend\) using \cref{eq:recursive_state}.